nicolasdespres/respect-rails/README.md

 The filter searches for a schema associated to a controller's action.
 If it can find one it validates and sanitizes the parameters incoming parameters.

-If the request's parameters do not validate the schema a `Respect::Rails::RequestValidationError` exception will be raised before your controller's action is called.
+If the request's parameters/headers do not validate the schema a `Respect::Rails::RequestValidationError` exception will be raised before your controller's action is called.
 If they are valid, they will be sanitized in place.
 Thus, the `homepage` parameter will be a `URI` object instead of a simple string:

 ```ruby